The Difference Between Rolling and Skating: Style

-There are personal or regional styles, and mostly a combination of both.
-The the long tradition of roller skating in the African-American culture has created so many innovative skating styles.
-Also it influenced other parts of the populare culture.
+Skating has been vital to both the evolution of popular American dance and dance music for decades.
+The the long tradition of roller skating in the African-American culture has created so many innovative skating styles – personal or regional styles, and mostly a combination of both.
+Also it influenced other parts of the popular culture.
 The impact on dance music is depicted in an article in the magazine Electronic Beats.
 Shortly: People skated to the sound of local R&B music—mostly local acts unique to each city.
 Those local acts created each city’s distinct style, which persist in black communities throughout the country today.

 This post presents some of the main current styles in Style Skating.